nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time. `TrackO` will be initialised with the initial TrackO state, and the `OrdersList` will contain sample data.

 Step 2.
-The user executes `findo keychain apple` command to find the orders containing items with the keywords keychain or apple.
+The user executes `findo keychain apple` command to find the orders containing inventoryItems with the keywords keychain or apple.
 The `findo` command calls `FindOrderCommandParser` which checks for the correct command syntax and separates the keywords, utilising each space as a delimiter.
-The keywords are then passed as a `List` into a constructor for `OrderContainsKeywordsPredicate`, which extends `Predicate<Order>`, to construct a predicate that will filter the items according to the keywords.
+The keywords are then passed as a `List` into a constructor for `OrderContainsKeywordsPredicate`, which extends `Predicate<Order>`, to construct a predicate that will filter the inventoryItems according to the keywords.
 The predicate is passed into a new instance of `FindOrderCommand`. `FindOrderCommand` then calls `Model#updateFilteredOrderList()` to filter `Model#filteredOrders` according to the previously constructed `OrderContainsKeywordsPredicate`.